The Magical Bond between Two Hearts: A Wreck-It-Ralph Fan Fiction

-“I wish Daisy was here…”she sadly thought, tears streaming down her face, “I miss my sister, my teachers; I even miss my classmates that always picked on me.”
+“I wish Daisy was here….”she sadly thought, tears streaming down her face, “I miss my sister, the citizens of Maic; I even miss the children that always picked on me.”
 She smiled at the thought, but then shrugged it off.

 Now the light bulb was starting to go out.
 Then something moved from the tunnel behind Lucy.
-She turned, frightened to think that the shadowy figure was after her again.
+She turned, frightened to think that the shadowy figure she saw before Daisy push her away from it was after her again.
 A flash of light zipped by, knocking her down.
 Rubbing her head she sat back up, to find that a beautiful, white dove was staring right into her face.